Pie chart | Urbi Pro | Urbi Documentation

 Widget name Widget name.

-Layer Data layer that is used to build a graph on the widget.
+Layer Data layer used to build a chart in the widget.

 Change widget type Click to select another widget type from the list.
 The configured widget parameters are saved.